Table of Contents[Hide][Show]

 How to Get Rid of Brain Fog and Avoid It

 As we age, our bodies deteriorate and our brains are no exception.
 While a regular physical activity routine helps keep us healthy and agile, exercising our brain can keep us fit mentally.

 Here are a few small things you can do on a daily basis to get rid of brain fog and avoid it altogether:

 2. Master Basic Healthy Habits To Combat Cognitive Decline

 You can combat cognitive decline and even decrease your susceptibility to dementia by practicing basic healthy habits.
-These include eating a healthy diet, getting plenty of good sleep, and limiting smoking and drinking.
+These include eating a healthy diet as mentioned above, getting plenty of good sleep, and limiting or eliminating smoking, drinking, and drugs.

 3. Learn New Things to Challenge Your Mind